nickmcmullen/beautiful-jekyll/getstarted.md

+---
+layout: page
+title: Getting Started
+subtitle: Build your own website in a flash!
+use-site-title: true
+---

 # Build your website in 3 steps

 There's a very easy way to use this theme, and there's a hard way.
 For most people (including myself!), the easy route is recommended.
 If you're an advanced user and want to tinker with the hard way (using ruby gems), then [skip the easy way](https://github.com/daattali/beautiful-jekyll#the-hard-way-using-ruby-gems) if you know what you're doing.